Applying the voluntary removal criteria to particular cases

 VR may be appropriate when:

-- a nurse or midwife accepts that their fitness to practise is impaired through lack of competence or through not having the necessary knowledge of English, and
+- the nurse, midwife, or nursing associate accepts that their fitness to practise is impaired through lack of competence or through not having the necessary knowledge of English, and

-- the nurse or midwife has already stopped practising and has no intention of returning to practice.
-VR may be appropriate in some circumstances where the nurse or midwife has an intention to return to practise where English language skills are not required.
+- the nurse, midwife, or nursing associate has already stopped practising and doesn’t intend to return to practice.
+VR may be appropriate in some circumstances where the nurse, midwife, or nursing associate intends to return to practise in another country where English language skills are not required, or at a time when they have improved their knowledge of English to the required standard.

 MisconductBack to top

-If it is alleged that the nurse or midwife’s fitness to practise is impaired on more than one ground, decision makers and the Registrar will look at all the allegations and consider whether, in all the circumstances, VR is appropriate.
+If it’s alleged that the nurse, midwife, or nursing associate’s fitness to practise is impaired because of more than one type of concern, the Registrar will need to look at all of the concerns together and decide whether VR is appropriate.

-If the case includes misconduct allegations of a serious nature, suitable for a suspension or striking-off order, then the Registrar is unlikely to grant a VR application.
+An overall assessment of the seriousness of the concerns will be made, applying each of the relevant considerations above.
+If the case includes allegations of a serious nature where the likely outcome is a striking-off order, then the Registrar is unlikely to grant a VR application.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.